Hilton Diagonal Mar Barcelona

 Hilton Diagonal Mar Barcelona is a skyscraper and hotel in Barcelona, Catalonia, Spain.
 Completed in 2004, has 25 floors and rises 85 metres.
 It is part of Hilton Hotels.
 Lies on Passeig del Taulat street 262–264.

-In the beginning of 2019, the hotel completed an extensive renovation program.
+In March 2019, the hotel completed an extensive 3-phase renovation program.
+The first phase was completed in 2017.
+This renovation covers the guest rooms in the building.
+The second renovation includes the refurbishment of meeting and event rooms and was completed in 2018.
+The last phase, which was completed in 2019, includes a lobby addition and a restaurant renovation on the first floor.